What Is VIX?

-Now, the fastest money can come from shorting stocks because when stocks drop… they tend to plummet quickly.
+The fastest money can come from shorting stocks because when stocks drop… they tend to plummet quickly.
 However, the problem is the fact they don’t fall often.
-But how do you know when it’s a good time to look to get short… or shift your sentiment from bullish to bearish?
+But how do you know when it’s a good time to look to short VIX, or even to shift your sentiment from bullish to bearish?

 Basically, the VIX produces a measure of constant, 30-day expected volatility the S&P 500 Index call and put options.
 Now, the VIX – also known as the “fear gauge” for SPY – gives us an idea of how much of a premium traders are willing to place on puts in the market.
 If traders aren’t buying puts… then there is no fear of a pullback, right?

 On the other hand, when people fear the market could collapse or correct… then traders will buy puts.
 In turn, this would cause the CBOE Volatility Index to rise.
 Keep in mind, you can’t directly buy the VIX since it’s an index.
 However, you can trade exchange-traded notes, like VXXB, UVXY, and SVXY… or VIX options and futures.